SummerGautier/ascii-transformer/README.md

 ## Manual
 This section goes over the supported formats and how to invoke them, as well as things to keep in mind about each translation type.
 ### Ascii Draw (Default)
-If not formatter type is specified, ascii-draw is the default.
+If no formatter type is specified, ascii-draw is the default.
 Here is an example command:
 ```
  ./transform.exe --src my-text.txt --out destination.txt --ascii-draw
  ```